-Student: Today's Date:
+Student Today's Date:

 Educator: Class:

-You are hereby notified that you are placed on probation for the remainder of this semester because:
+robation for the remainder of this semester because:

+Contributing factors per student:

+Strategies/plan to improve performance per stude ent:

-This is in accordance with the Nursing Program Stup page number(s) dent Handbook dated
+This is in accordance with the Nursing Program S page number(s)

 Chair, Nursing Department Signature Date

 Faculty Signature Date

+riananananananananananananananananananan alan menanan me

-I have read this notice and I understand that I am cu rrently on probation for the course and will be until hat further infractions may result in dismissal from the
+I have read this notice and I understand that I am currently on probation for the course and will be until the end of this current semester.
+I also understand that further infractions may result in dismissal from the nursing program.

-Student Signature Date

-File: Student permanent file
+Student Signature File: Student permanent file Date